cronvel/kung-fig/doc/lib.md

 ## The Ref Class

 *Refs* are useful for building scripting language on top of KFG: they represent variable.
 To solve a *ref*, a *context* is needed.
-The *ref* is simply a path in that context, it point to a data.
+The *ref* is simply a path in that context, it point to a data in the context.

 Let's see *ref* in action: